xuyu-cam/PGS-BC-Traits-Using-ML-DL/README.md

  Method codes for UNI, EN, BR, MLP, CNN.

 # Run_jobs
-Main functions that train EN, BR CNN, MLP models for blood cell traits PGS on UKB data, and run internal and external tests with the trained models.
+Main functions that train EN, BR, CNN, MLP models for blood cell traits PGS on UKB data, and run internal and external tests with the trained models.

 # Utls
  Various utility functions that are used in the above codes.